MolSSI/mmelemental/docs/src/get_started.rst

 Requirements
 ============
-The core and optional requirements in MMElemental are:
+The core and optional basic requirements in MMElemental are:

 - pydantic_ (required)
 - `cmselemental <https://pypi.org/project/cmselemental/>`_ (required)